akanashiro/Ethernote/README.md

 # Ethernote

 My first attempt to write a smart contract.
-This is a decentralized note taking application inspired by Evernote.
+This is a decentralized note taking application inspired by note taking apps.

 A note consists in:
 - Title.